rackerlabs/design-system/_component_design/popovers.md

 ### Pointer size and placement

-Use the following guidelines when designing the popover pointer:
+Use the following guidelines when you construct the popover pointer:

 - The base of the popover pointer is 16px wide.
 - The pointer apex is 8px from the side of the rectangle.